kelsa-pi/unodit/README.md

 # unodit
-**UNO** **Di**alog **T**ools is a Python3 library (alpha version) that takes a LibreOffice Basic Dialog XML file (XDL) and:
+**UNO** **Di**alog **T**ools is a Python3 library (alpha version) that takes a LibreOffice Basic Dialog XML file (.xdl) and:

-1. Convert XDL file to python code
+1. Convert `xdl` file to python (pyuno) code
-2. Connect to XDL file with python code
+2. Connect to `xdl` file with python (pyuno) code
-3. Convert XDL file to python code and embed in document
+3. Convert `xdl` file to python (pyuno) code and embed in document
-4. Provides a simple dialog boxes for interaction with a user
+4. Provides a simple dialog boxes for interaction with a user with python (pyuno)

 Other features are:
 - if the option `1` or `4` is chosen, it is possible to create a script extension for LibreOffice (oxt file)
 - callback functions are created for all button onClick events
 - all steps in the conversion process are logged to `log.log` file in project root
 - per project customization with ini file (copy `config.ini` in project root)

+If you have experience with macros, use this library to prepare your python script as extension for LibreOffice or embed in document.
+Newcomers would benefit from writing macros with simple dialog boxes for interaction with a user.

 DISCLAIMER:
 I'm not a programmer.